peteroupc/peteroupc.github.io/randomfunc.md

 - This document does not cover how to choose an underlying PRNG (or device or program that simulates a "source of random numbers") for a particular application, including in terms of security, performance, and quality.
 I have written more on  recommendations in [**another document**](https://peteroupc.github.io/random.html).
 - This document does not include algorithms for specific PRNGs, such as Mersenne Twister, PCG, xorshift, linear congruential generators, or generators based on hash functions.
-- This document does not cover how to test PRNGs for correctness or adequacy, and the same applies to other devices and programs that simulate a "source of random numebrs").
-This is covered, for example, in "[**Testing PRNGs for High-Quality Randomness**](https://peteroupc.github.io/randomtest.html)".
+- This document does not cover how to test PRNGs for correctness or adequacy, and the same applies to other devices and programs that simulate a "source of random numbers".
+Testing is covered, for example, in "[**Testing PRNGs for High-Quality Randomness**](https://peteroupc.github.io/randomtest.html)".
-- This document does not explain how to specify or generate "seeds" for certain PRNGs.
+- This document does not explain how to specify or generate "seeds" for use in PRNGs.
 This is [**covered in detail**](https://peteroupc.github.io/random.html#Nondeterministic_Sources_and_Seed_Generation) elsewhere.
 - This document does not show how to generate random security parameters such as encryption keys.
 - This document does not cover randomness extraction (also known as _unbiasing_, _deskewing_, or _whitening_).
 See my [**Note on Randomness Extraction**](https://peteroupc.github.io/randextract.html).
 - Variance reduction techniques, such as importance sampling or common random numbers, are not in the scope of this document.